top of page

 Being a great Dog owner

-Keeping your dog on a leash in natural areas where there are ground based bird populations is the best way to ensure it is not inadvertently damaging or disturbing birdlife.
+Keeping your dog on a leash in natural areas where there are ground based bird populations is the best way to ensure your dog is not inadvertently damaging or disturbing birdlife.
 West Auckland has a number of areas within a twenty-minute drive of South Titirangi where you can exercise your dog off-leash.
 Details are on the Auckland Council website.

 Keeping Cats inside at night